-Since we can’t meet in person, but there is still a lot of work to be done, we have decided to challenge each and everyone of you to join us to learn and do more to promote social justice in our community.
+During the Pandemic in the Summer of 2020 we had to stop all in-person gatherings, but we wanted to continue our work on social justice so we decided to use our newsletter to challenge people to join us to learn and do more to promote social justice in our community.
 30 ways over 30 days!

-Every day in the month of June we will provide a simple, easy task for you to do.
-It may be visiting a website, reading an article, watching a video or listening to a program.
+Every day in the month of June we provided a simple, easy task for you to do.
+It may have been visiting a website, reading an article, watching a video or listening to a program.

 Day 1 – Black Lives Matter